.

 "Sorry, Grandma!"
 Madeleine squealed as her Grandmother reached out to pull her into the apartment, frantic in her overprotection, desperate to keep the girl from Death's door, paranoid at every possible happening.
 The door seemed an eager mouth that closed around Madeline, like Jonah and the whale, sealing her in a tomb of crocheted blankets and Caldesene-scented safety.

 The pause of time felt infinite as she looked Madeleine over before she pulled her inside by the wrist, her eye catching on the rash of bloodied skin across Madeleine's kneecap.
 "Have you lost your mind?
 You are not to play with these… demon children!"
 Her voice seemed to reach a frequency audible only to dogs, her face reddening with a sullen, psychotic rage as she stared Vivienne down from behind the threshold of the door."You.
 I bet it was your fault, you little… slut.
 I always knew there was something wrong with you.
 Get off of my porch.
 Don't you dare come back.
 I rebuke you in the name of the Lord," She spat as Madeleine grew hysterical with distress, digging her fingernails into her Grandmother's arm.
 "Grandma, stop!
 Stop, it wasn't her fault!
 I fell!
 I FELL, GRANDMA!
 PLEASE, YOU CAN'T LOCK ME UP IN HERE FOREVER, PLEASE!"Tugging her sharply through the door, slamming it in the girls' faces, she began to scream, growls surging through the walls that defied the bassy decible of the Devil.
 "LYING BITCH!"There was a loud crash, and Genevieve grabbed the shirts of the Vees, her heart aching.
 "Run, run, run," she started, urging them along as their little legs thundered out of the entranceway, rushing out into the narrow frontage road.
 Once they were out of earshot, she screamed, "RUN FOR YOUR FUCKING LIVES!", weaving into the busy street and into traffic, rushing across the street and into the clearing across the way.Vivienne and Valentine interlocked fingers, making eye contact as their hair whipped across their reddened cheeks, grips tight in desperate prayer for survival as they stood before the road together, both too afraid to cross alone.Voice shaking, Valentine spoke above the rush of wind and metal, mechanical beasts closed around humans like embarrassing-looking land boats.
 "It's not your fault, V… and..
 I meant what I said earlier.
 I don't wanna be without you for the rest of my life.
 I wish I could be your husband."
 Her hand was slick with sweat, a puddle of salinic dirt in their joined palms.Vivienne began to cry, tears rolling down her cheeks as she squeezed Valentine's hand in fear, her chest tight.
 "You promise?
 You really really mean it?"
 She turned her head to face Valentine, sniffling as liquid snot pooled around her philtrum.
 "I swear to God.
 I really really mean it."
 Valentine turned her head to see Vivienne's oak-brown eyes dewy with tears, as beautiful as ever, locking her pinky around her sister's."I love you, Vivienne.""I love you, Valentine."A red light at the intersection gave way to a lull in traffic and a clearing in the road safe enough to walk across at a snail's pace.
-Still hand in desperate hand, they darted across the two-laner as they laughed breathlessly, sniffling away snot and tears.Vivienne shrieked with glee as they ran, kicking up clods of badly-lain sod with heavy footing as she hit the other side.
+Still hand in desperate hand, they darted across the two-laner as Valentine laughed breathlessly, sniffling away snot and tears.Vivienne shrieked with glee as they ran, kicking up clods of badly-lain sod with heavy footing as she hit the other side.
 She rushed over to Genevieve — who had dramatically collapsed on the ground, whose face was sticky and red with exertion —bending over with her hands on her knees; panting to catch her breath, legs freckled with Jersey dirt."Hey.."
 Vivienne giggled as she leaned over her, sticking her tongue out to pant, impishly raising her eyebrows.
 "I got ten bucks in my pocket I stole from my Mom's wallet when she got home from work this morning.
 Wanna go to Wawa?""Fuck yeah I do!"
 Genevieve seemed to launch off the ground, dusting her clothes off as she stood up.
 "I got a half a bottle of Burnetts' in my bathroom cabinet at the house.
 Let's go get fucked up."

 "V.V!Hello, earth to Valentine!
 Are you gonna pass that joint or are you gonna waste my twenty bucks like a total dick?"
 Vivienne sneered at her little sister, whose glassy red eyes were stuck to the corner edge of the beaten Turkish rug carpet tucked under the sofa.
 Valentine's ears perked as her face burned with embarrassment, nodding with her arm outstretched, dragging the sofa's square throw pillow across her lap."Sorry.
 Got lost."
 Valentine murmured, pressing her foot to the ground and twisting her ankle back and forth, her jaw clenching and unclenching.Vivienne retrieved the joint with a languid hand, lazy and delicate as ever, raising it to her mouth and inhaling as slowly as possible, careful to not cough hard enough to gag.It was horrible quality bud, standard for Jersey dealers — total dirt weed that tasted no better in a bong with years of blackened resin stuck to the walls and water that had grown moldy than it did in poorly packed joints, rolled with blank pages torn out of the Bible."What's got you all wound up?"
 She probed, her voice tinged with condescension that went unnoticed; cocking her head as her short, greasy black hair fell from behind her ear.Valentine's ankle wobbled as if it were going to fall off, her scrawny fingers anxiously fiddling with the fraying threads along the rip in her jeans, twisting them back and forth to cut off circulation until her fingertip was nearly purple, then let the blood rush back again.
 "Do you want the truth truth or the nice truth?"
 Valentine chewed at the inner corner of her mouth, deadened eyes returned to their fixed spot on the basement floor.Vivienne flicked the ash forming at the end of her joint at Valentine and bucked her leg out to kick her, her face red with blossoms of anger across her cheeks.
 "What part of my sincerity sounds like pity to you, you jackass?
 I share my weed with you, you nearly burn it all just sitting there, and you try to lie to me when I ask how you're doing.
 Do you have brain damage?
 Am I some kind of creepy ass shrink that smells like Vicks' and not your sister?"
 She scoffed, offended by the shallow pool of pity that Valentine seemed to be wallowing in.